MicrosoftDocs/query-docs/query-languages/dax/offset-function-dax.md

 - \<orderBy> columns must have a corresponding outer column to help define the “current row” on which to operate.
     - If there is no corresponding outer column:
-        - If all \<orderBy> columns with no corresponding outer column are from the same table, one row will be returned for every possible combination of existing values of these columns.
+        - If all \<orderBy> columns with no corresponding outer column are from the same table, one row is returned for every possible combination of existing values of these columns.
-        - Otherwise, an error will be returned.
+        - Otherwise, an error is returned.
-    - If there is more than one corresponding outer column, an error will be returned.
+    - If there is more than one corresponding outer column, an error is returned.

 - \<partitionBy> columns must have a corresponding outer column to help define the “current row” on which to operate.
-If there isn't exactly one corresponding outer column, an error will be returned.
+If there isn't exactly one corresponding outer column, an error is returned.

-- If the data in an \<orderBy> or \<partitionBy> column is a strict subset of its corresponding outer column, an error will be returned.
+- If the data in an \<orderBy> or \<partitionBy> column is a strict subset of its corresponding outer column, an error is returned.

 - OFFSET can be non-deterministic if there are columns in \<relation> that are neither \<orderBy> nor \<partitionBy> columns.
 For example, given the following table: